technomancy/bussard/readme.md

 When you start the game, your first priority is to rendezvous with the nearby station.
 Press `tab` until your targeting indicator in your HUD shows the station.
-The grey line will always point in the direction of your target; the blue striped line indicates your current trajectory.
+The targeting line will always point in the direction of your target; the blue striped line indicates your current trajectory.
 Head towards the station and try to make your trajectory match its orbit, but keep an eye on your velocity and fuel supply.
 If